codesoap/atto/cmd/atto-safesign/README.md

 ```

 # Usage
-Here is an example use case where pending sends are received and the
+Here is an example use case where receivable blocks are received and the
 representative changed:

 ```